pgstef/pgstef.github.io/about.md

 Worked on a large number of servers in the Belgian health-care area, deploying software upgrades, handling database backups and keeping systems up-and-running.

-Working for Dalibo as a DBA since July 2017.
-Enjoying contributing to the community since then.
+Worked for Dalibo as a DBA between 2017 and 2020.
+Training, support, customer consultancy and as much contribution to the PostgreSQL community as possible.

+Currently working as Database Backup Architect for EDB, mainly focused on [pgBackRest](https://pgbackrest.org/).